timmendenhall/timmendenhall.com/_posts/2018-05-04-https-certificates-with-github-pages-on-a-custom-domain.markdown

 file and DNS entries.
 If you haven't updated your DNS entries to match their new servers, you might want to follow along for at least that first step too.

+### The Issue

-Back story -- When I turned this on for www.deadlygoat.com everything worked without a hitch.
+When I turned enforce https on for www.deadlygoat.com everything worked without a hitch.
 I just went to the repository settings page, and checked the "Enforce HTTPS" checkbox towards the bottom of the page.
 But, when I went to www.timmendenhall.com and attempted to turn this on today.
 I was left with